fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Day will last like 50 thousand years

+As the earth and heavens will change, and the sun and stars will die, the 'Time' also will change.

-    "The angels and the Spirit will ascend to Him during a Day the extent of which is fifty thousand years."
+    "The angels and the Spirit [Jibril] will ascend to Him during a Day the extent of which is fifty thousand years."
     Quran, surah Al-Ma’arij (The Ways of Ascent) 70:4

 ### Everyone will be silent

     The Day that the Spirit and the angels will stand in rows, they will not speak except for one whom the Most Merciful permits, and he will say what is correct.
     Quran, surah An-Naba (The Great News) 78:38

+Imam Muhammad Baqir (A) said:
+“When the Day of Resurrection will come, Allah will gather the people in one (vast) field; they will be barefooted, naked; then they will be made to stand in the gathering place (Mah-shar) till they will sweat profusely, and the breathing will come heavy, they will remain in that condition for fifty years as Allah says:

+    "And the voices will be subdued for the Merciful (Allah), so that thou will not hear but a whisper."
+    Quran, surah Taha (Taha) 20:108

 </details><details><summary>